- 91% of consumers are more likely to buy from brands that personalize their outreach

 Especially for an online small business, building a website that’s visually pleasing and easy-to-navigate website is crucial.
 Keep in mind the kind of customers you’re trying to attract and what they want in an online experience.
 Should the tone be more relatable or informational?
 Are they mostly doing research online or will they want to order products directly from your site?
 If you already have an existing ecommerce website, be sure to connect your store to Mailchimp to maximize your marketing.

 Think about your customers’ needs while planning and designing your new site—this inherently leads to effective search engine optimization (SEO).
 When you know more about your audience, you can create the content they’re looking for, driving traffic and conversions.
 The first step is to use the right keywords to improve your site’s search engine rankings and get your brand in front of the right audience.

 For example, if you're selling women's clothing, your customers might be looking for you by entering phrases like "fashion retail" or "women's blouses."
 Adding these keywords strategically to your content may improve your ranking on search engine results pages (SERPs) and broaden your audiences.
 Google’s keyword planner will help you find the right words to use.

 Choose a relevant domain name

 For your customers to find you online, you first need a domain name.
-You want your domain name to be memorable for your customers.
+When you buy a domain name, you want it to be memorable for your customers.
 It should be as close to your company name as possible—an exact name if possible, or a logical approximation if your business name is already taken as a domain.